Poached Pears with Pinot

 In addition to the pears going for a swim, you’ll be adding: a cinnamon stick, orange slices (or other orange-y citrus), nutmeg, and almond extract.

 Once the Pinot mixture has come to a boil, lower the temperature to a simmer and add in the remaining ingredients, laying the pears on their sides.
 Simmer for a while, at least 20 minutes or so, until the pears are tender.

-These pretty Poached Pears with Pinot is a pleasing dessert that any person, or elf—a cleaning elf or not—would positively enjoy!
+These pretty Poached Pears with Pinot is a pleasing dessert that any person would positively enjoy!
 I know I did.